zlianghahaha/zlianghahaha.github.io/_pages/about.md

 # News

+* I am honored to be selected as **Edison Innovation Fellow** at University of Notre Dame, Cheers!
+Aug.2023
 * One paper accepted to Quantum Science and Engineering Education track of **QCE23**, Cheers!
 July.2023
 * One paper accepted to **DAC**, Cheers!
 Feb.2023
 * I will join **JPMorgan Chase & Co** as a Global Technologies Research Associate Intern in Quantum Computing Program during June 2023 - Augest 2023.